bjcathca/mowse/README.md

 - Enable back camera and autorun when app opened
 - Track movement of camera and store values in X/Y variables
 - Use variables to position cursor along X/Y range
+- Write basic Ts&Cs agreeing to zero liability for damage to phone from use
+- Launch in store
+- Develop monetization strategy (ads/referral/etc)
 - Acquire mowse.io domain
-- Create documentation (Guide for pairing, calibrating, using Mowse, Ts&Cs agreeing to zero liability for damage to phone from use)
+- Create documentation (Guide for pairing, calibrating, using Mowse)
-- Develop monetization strategy (ads/referral/etc)
-- Launch in store
-- Build website
+- Build website with features list/downloads/guides